Nyanyan/Egaroucid/web_resources/en/index.md

 Egaroucid is an Othello app with one of the strongest othello solver AI.

-The author is World No.1 in [CodinGame Othello](https://www.codingame.com/multiplayer/bot-programming/othello-1), Othello AI contest.
+The author is World No.1 in [CodinGame Othello](https://www.codingame.com/multiplayer/bot-programming/othello-1), Othello AI contest (as of 2023/09/04).